 B&B Tiny Houses are inspected by the Recreation Vehicle Industry Association, or the RVIA.
 Your tiny house will come with an individual seal showing it’s been certified.
 Because they’re certified to RVIA standards, our tiny houses are legally considered RVs, and can get financing, insurance, and access to RV parks.
 Having this certification also helps when explaining to your town’s Planning and Zoning Board exactly what a tiny house is!

-We’ll set up a time for a design session, whether via Skype, phone, or in-person.
+Contact us to set up a time for a design session, whether via Skype, phone, or in-person.
 If your session is in person, we’ll walk you through any tiny house that we may have at our shop so you can get a feel for the space.
 During our design session, we’ll go through, in detail, which options you’d like, and the pros and cons of each depending on your location and how you’ll be using your tiny house.
 You’ll have a chance to get your tiny house questions answered as well as learn more about which options are realistic for your living situation.
-Afterward, you’ll receive a ballpark estimate for the tiny house model of your choice with your customizations.
-If you’re comfortable with your ballpark estimate, we’ll move forward.

 We’ll create a quote for you and send you a contract.